hockeybuggy/recurring_tasks/README.md

 cargo run -- --tasks tasks/example.toml
 ```

-This will output a `body.txt` and a `subject.txt`.
-Within this repo that's used
+This will output a `body.md`, `body.html` and a `subject.txt`.
+This files are
-to send an email.
+then used for sending emails.

 ## Cron Cheat sheet